dlevine01/dlevine01/README.md

 🗺 I make maps
 📃 and research policy

-🏫 I've just finished a masters degree in applied data science and spatial analysis at NYU's [Center for Urban Science and Progress](https://cusp.nyu.edu)
+🏫 I’ve just finished a master’s degree in applied data science and spatial analysis at NYU’s [Center for Urban Science and Progress](https://cusp.nyu.edu)

-I want to use data analysis tools to solve city challenges through policy change.
+🖼 Check out more of my work on my [portfolio](https://danlevine.work).